 Upon arriving at the location, you’ll experience different aspects of the Auschwitz-Birkenau complex.

 Reviews often highlight the sombre atmosphere of the site, where thousands perished during the Holocaust, instilling a sense of deep contemplation and solemnity.
 It is essential to maintain a respectful attitude during your visit, both for the memory of the victims and the experience of fellow travellers.

 When planning your excursion to Auschwitz from Krakow, there are several details to consider for a smooth experience.
-The distance between Krakow and Auschwitz is 71 km, and the travel duration is approximately 1.5 hours.
+The distance between Krakow and Auschwitz is about 70 km, and the travel duration is approximately 1.5 hours.